chrisekelley/coconut/README.md

     apt-get install couchapp

-Now we can use couchapp to push the files into your database:
+Create a .couchapprc file based on .couchapprc.sample.
+Then we can use couchapp to push the files into your database:

     couchapp push

 Now you can point your browser at the [Coconut](http://localhost:5984/coconut/_design/coconut/index.html)

-You may wish to customise the .couchapprc file to point to different targets.

 How does this work?
 -------------------